 What's the first step in helping my canine with healthy weight loss?

 Consult your vet to determine a safe weight loss plan tailored to your dog's needs.
-Your dog's vet will also create a custom plan to showcase complete and balanced nutrition.
+This can include diet changes, portion control, exercise, supplements, and in extreme cases, medications.

 Is dog food alone enough for weight management?

-Diet plays a significant role, but can be unsuccessful if your dog is lazy.
-Encourage regular exercise and playtime to complement their weight loss dog diet.
+Diet plays a significant role but can be unsuccessful if your dog is sedentary.
+Encourage regular exercise and playtime to complement their weight loss dog diet, and talk to your vet.